 The Call to Spread the Message of Divine Mercy

-Then, at the age of twenty-five, she received a vision of the Lord in which He asked her to have an image painted of Him as He appeared to her.
+Then, at the age of twenty-five, Sr. Faustina received a vision of the Lord in which He asked her to have an image painted of Him as He appeared to her.
 Several years later, the image would be painted by the artist Eugene Kazimirowski of Vilnius.
-(Faustina was, at that time, in the congregation's home in Vilnius which is in modern day Lithuania.)
+(Sr. Faustina was, at that time, in the congregation's home in Vilnius which is in modern day Lithuania.)

 The image shows the risen Lord with wounds in His hands and feet.
 There are two rays coming from His pierced heart.
 The pale ray represents the sacraments of Baptism and Confession which make souls righteous.
 The red ray represents the sacrament of the Eucharist.
 The sacraments come from the Lord's infinite mercy through His heart which was pierced by the spear.

 Under the direction of her confessor, Bl.
 Fr.
 Michael Sopocko, the message of God's Divine Mercy began to spread.
-Also, under this priest's direction, Faustina wrote her diary which recorded her spiritual growth and the many visions she had of Jesus, Mary, and her guardian angel.
+Also, under this priest's direction, Sr. Faustina wrote her diary which recorded her spiritual growth and the many visions she had of Jesus, the Blessed Mother, and her guardian angel.